 Educational and Academic Activities

-Simulation Fellows have recently attended the following conferences:
+- Fellows participate in both local and national academic conferences.
+Some have recently attended or participated in the following conferences:

 - The Comprehensive Instructor Workshop in Medical Simulation, at the Harvard Center for Medical Simulation